-Friendly, active, and outgoing, it’s no wonder Labrador Retrievers are the most popular dog, claiming the number-one spot in the AKC Breed Popularity rankings.
+Friendly, active, and outgoing, Labrador Retrievers regularly rank among the most popular dog breeds.
 There’s a lot to love, and for first-time Lab owners, there’s a lot to get to know — especially over the course of the initial months of your puppy’s first year of life.

 So what are the key milestones and firsts to prepare for as you welcome your Labrador Retriever puppy into your home?
 We talked to Cathy Straub Benedict of Cabin Labradors and Betty Barkley of Breton Gate Labrador Retrievers, both of whom have been breeders for more than 35 years.

 At eight weeks, it’s safe for Lab puppies to leave their mothers and litters and become a member of your family.
 When welcoming a Labrador Retriever into your pack, be prepared for these first key milestones, starting right when your new puppy enters your home.

 Similar to how we baby-proof our homes in anticipation of the arrival of a new baby, Lab families should plan on puppy-proofing your home, before your new dog joins the family.